AmyWilford/E-Commerce-BackEnd/README.md

 ```
 Next, seed the database by running the following in your terminal command line:
 ```
-node seeds/seed.js
+npm run seed
 ```
 Once the database is seeded you - you can access the application.
 To launch the server, in your terminal command line, run:
 ```
 npm start
 ```